pratch/MobiHoc-2018/index.md

 group: Welcome
 ---

-# Welcome to MobiHoc 2018
+# Welcome to SICE 2020

-MobiHoc 2018, the Nineteenth International Symposium on Mobile Ad Hoc Networking and Computing will be held in Los Angeles, USA in June 2018.
-MobiHoc is a premier international symposium dedicated to addressing challenges in dynamic networks and computing.

-It will bring together researchers and practitioners from a broad spectrum of networking research to present the most up-to-date results and achievements in the field.

-MobiHoc 2018 will feature a highly selective technical program, multiple distinguished keynote addresses, and an exciting panel.
-In addition, it includes workshops that are focused on areas of emerging interest.
+The SICE Annual Conference 2020 (SICE 2020), organized by the Society of Instrument and Control Engineers (SICE) and the Electrical Engineering/ Electronics, Computer, Telecommunications and Information Technology (ECTI) Association, will be held on September 15-18, 2020, in Chiang Mai, THAILAND.
+The SICE Annual Conference 2020 is an international conference covering a broad range of fields from measurement and control to system analysis and design, from theory to application, and from software to hardware.
+The technical program of SICE 2020 will consist of plenary and invited talks, tutorial courses, and workshops, as well as oral and interactive sessions.

 ## Conference Program